alibaba-edu/High-Precision-Congestion-Control/README.md

 We have update this simulator to support HPCC-PINT, which reduces the INT header overhead to just 1 byte.
 This improves the long flow completion time.
 See [PINT: Probabilistic In-band Network Telemetry (SIGCOMM' 2020)](https://liyuliang001.github.io/publications/pint.pdf).

 ## NS-3 simulation
-The ns-3 simulation is under `simulation`.
+The ns-3 simulation is under `simulation/`.

 ## Questions
 For technical questions, please create an issue in this repo, so other people can benefit from your questions.